 Why is this important?

 As you read this, the newly elected leaders of Germany are sitting down to tough negotiations on forming the next government.
-It's up to four parties to build the next coalition with Angela Merkel in the Chancellor's seat.

 With the shadow of more than 90 new far-right deputies in the parliament, and strong voices both for and against a democratic reform of the European Union, the negotiations could go either way.
 With Germany as the key player, what happens in Berlin will decide the future of Europe.